anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The only true wisdom is in knowing you know nothing.
+Quote: Know how to listen, and you will profit even from those who talk badly.

-By: Isocrates
+By: Plutarch